-- There will be a total of 5 internal assessments conducted during the semester at the end of each unit - The sum total scores of the assessments will be scaled to 50 marks and considered for CIE. - The minimum passing score on CIE must be 40% in order to be eligible for SEE.
+- There will be a total of 5 internal assessments conducted during the semester at the end of each unit. - The sum total scores of the assessments will be scaled to 50 marks and considered for CIE. - The minimum passing score on CIE must be 40%.